Week 5: Working with Tabular Data in Python with Pandas¶

 What Happened?¶

 Let's break apart this operation a bit.
-The workflow with groubpy
+The workflow with groupby

 can be divided into three general steps: